AskaoAhmedSaad/imagick-aspect-container-fitting/README.md

 ```
 php Test_ImageRatioResizing.php 480 640 400 400
 ```
-... we must get result as the following:
+...we must get result as the following:
 ```
 image_width: 480
 image_height: 640